 1-91 Day Lease Termination Notice Forms

-A Colorado 1-91 Day Lease Termination Notice form is used by a landlord or a tenant to end a tenancy.
+A Colorado 1-91 Day Lease Termination Notice terminates a tenancy.
 The number of days notice required to terminate a rental agreement for either party is based on the length of the lease.

-- Posting the notice in a conspicuous place at the premises, such as the entry door.
+- Only if all forms of hand delivery fail: Posting the notice in a conspicuous place on the premises, such as the entry door

 Sources